DarthChurros/MKS22X-FinalProject/README.md

 Friday 5/31:
 Tejas: Wrote a getNode() method that returns a list of all connected wires with a shared voltage.
 This method should replace the Node class for the purpose of calculations - worst case scenario, we make it a data structure.
 Not sure yet.

+Monday 6/3:
+Tejas: Starting to regret storing node data in ArrayLists, it's starting to become unwieldy but I'd like the code to work before I mess with efficiency.
+Worked on using getNode() to construct a matrix that can be used to isolate voltages through Gaussian elimination.